hankuipeng/WSSR/Experiments/SyntheticExp2/Info.md

 Last updated: 28 Mar.
 2020

-In this set of experiments, we compare the `QP` version of WSSR and the `PSGD` implementation of WSSR only for the case of `linear` subspaces.
+In this set of experiments, we compare the `QP` version of WSSR and the `PSGD` implementation of WSSR only for the case of `affine` subspaces.
 The observations and comparisons are made in terms of the following:

 (1) How different are the objective function values for all points between QP and PSGD?